-For information about schema object dependency, see Chapter 23, "Understanding Schema Object Dependency."

-For information about dynamic SQL, see Oracle Database PL/SQL Language Reference.
+- Understanding Schema Object Dependency for information about schema object dependency - Oracle Database PL/SQL Language Reference for more information about dynamic SQL - Oracle Database PL/SQL Language Reference for more information about static SQL

-For information about static SQL, see Oracle Database PL/SQL Language Reference.

-11.5 Altering PL/SQL Subprograms and Packages
+Altering PL/SQL Subprograms and Packages

-To alter the name of a stored standalone subprogram or package, you must drop it (as instructed in Section 11.6) and then create it with the new name.
+To alter the name of a stored standalone subprogram or package, you must drop it and then create it with the new name.
 For example:

-'''

-CREATE PROCEDURE p IS BEGIN NULL; END;
+''' CREATE PROCEDURE p IS BEGIN NULL; END;

-/

 DROP PROCEDURE p

-/

 CREATE PROCEDURE p1 IS BEGIN NULL; END;

-/

-'''

-To alter a stored standalone subprogram or package without changing its name, you can replace it with a new version with the same name by including OR REPLACE in the CREATE statement.
+To alter a stored standalone subprogram or package without changing its name, you can replace it with a new version with the same name by including OR REPLACE in the CREATE Statement.
 For example:

 '''

 CREATE OR REPLACE PROCEDURE p1 IS

 BEGIN

 DBMS_OUTPUT.PUT_LINE('Hello, world!');

 END;

 /

 '''

-Note: ALTER statements (such as ALTER FUNCTION, ALTER PROCEDURE, and ALTER PACKAGE) do not alter the declarations or definitions of existing PL/SQL units, they recompile only the units.
-For information about ALTER statements, see Oracle Database PL/SQL Language Reference.
+ALTER Statements (such as ALTER FUNCTION, ALTER PROCEDURE, and ALTER PACKAGE) do not alter the declarations or definitions of existing PL/SQL units, they recompile only the units.